cmorrow28/project_one/README.md

 https://datahelpdesk.worldbank.org/knowledgebase/topics/125589-developer-information

 Data Processing.
 1. Selectice columns are taken form the csv file from Our World in Data.
-Depending on the required plost, some groupby month was done with aggregate function of summation and mean were done.
+Depending on the required plots, some groupby month was done with aggregate function of summation and mean were done.
 2. GDP Per Capita was gathered from World Bank API.